-- Greg Parsons
+-Greg Parsons

-World Mission Fuller Theological Seminary Pasadena, CA "I am very impressed with the Standards of Excellence in Short-Term Mission.
+General Director US Center for World Mission Fuller Theological Seminary Pasadena, CA "I am very impressed with the Standards of Excellence in Short-Term Mission.
 I am especially grateful for its focus on "intended receptors".
 The desire to insure that short-term ministry benefits indigenous long term work is critical.
 I encourage anyone engaged in short-term mission outreach to adopt and join the Standards of Excellence."

-- Dr. Ron Blue
+-Dr. Ron Blue

-Intercultural Studies Dallas Theological Seminary Dallas, TX "Effective short-term volunteer service should contribute to the long-term transformation of the individuals and communities served.
+Professor of World Missions and Intercultural Studies Dallas Theological Seminary Dallas, TX "Effective short-term volunteer service should contribute to the long-term transformation of the individuals and communities served.
 At the same time, it should set a level of excellence and life changing vision for those serving.
 SOE is to be commended for helping ensure these outcomes."

+-Don Stephens

-- Don Stephens Founder and President Mercy Shina Lindale Texas
+Founder and President Mercy Ships Lindale, Texas